-In the wake of recent controversy surrounding the “Stop Bela Bill” march, Solly Malatsi, spokesperson for the Democratic Alliance (DA), has firmly stated the party’s commitment to the democratic principles symbolised by the national flag of South Africa.
+In the wake of recent controversy surrounding the “Stop Bela Bill” march, the DA member of parliament, Solly Malatsi, has firmly stated the party’s commitment to the democratic principles symbolised by the national flag of South Africa.

 DA second deputy federal chairperson Solly Malatsi said in a recent interview with Sunday World that the DA’s participation in the march should not be misconstrued as support for the display of the apartheid-era flag colours.